Our History And Timeline

 Sattelite Clinic in Gavar opened

-AAWC's Satellite Clinic in Gavar, located on the shores of Lake Sevan, opened its doors to provide heavily subsidized or free primary and preventive healthcare services to address the exorbitant rate of breast abnormalities in the area, targeting a remote and under-served population of over 200,000 people.
+AACA establishes AAWC's Satellite Clinic in the city of Gavar, located on the shores of Lake Sevan.
+The clinic begins providing heavily subsidized or free primary and preventive healthcare services to address the exorbitant rate of breast abnormalities in an area with a population of over 200,000 people.

 2004